 API Interaction Tests

-Examine if the LLM can be used to misuse APIs, such as unauthorized data retrieval or triggering unintended actions.
+Examine if the LLM can be used to misuse APIs, such as unauthorised data retrieval or triggering unintended actions.

 Data Leakage Inspection